gojimmypi/VerilogLanguageExtension/README.md

 ## Modifications

-Add a `public enum VerilogTokenTypes` value (there cacn be more items listed here than actually implemented) in `VerilogTokenTypes.cs`:
+Add a `public enum VerilogTokenTypes` value (there can be more items listed here than actually implemented) in [VerilogTokenTypes.cs](VerilogTokenTypes.cs#L19):
 ```
         Verilog_begin,
 ```